david-ciamberlano/timeslot/Docs/user-guide.md

 OpenJDK 64-Bit Server VM (build 15.0.1+9-18, mixed mode, sharing)
 ```

+**Important**: 'admin' and 'archive' accounts must have Algos in their wallet to work properly
+You can send Algo from the admin account to other users using the following API:

+`POST /admin/v1/algo/send/{amount}/to/{user}`

 ## application.properties file
 This file contains the configuration parameters for the application.